orbis-eval/orbis2-frontend/documentation/docs/README.md

   - title: Bundlers
     details: Default bundler is Vite, while Webpack is also supported.
 Choose the one you like!

-footer: MIT Licensed | Copyright © 2018-present VuePress Community
+footer: Orbis NG | University of Applied Sciences of the Grisons
 ---

 This is the content of home page.
 Check [Home Page Docs][default-theme-home] for more details.